 > Reduce shutdown risk by evaluating & validating mitigating actions.

-> Evaluation of safety implications and optimization timing of critical steps.
+> Evaluation of safety implications & optimization timing of critical steps.

-Troubleshoot control system malfunctions, control set-points drift, and pressurize-heaters/sprayers operation and tuning
+> Troubleshoot control system malfunctions, control set-points drift, & pressurize-heaters/sprayers operation & tuning

 Frequently Asked Questions